ArianOmidi/BashTestingSystem/README.md

 ## Notes
-I developed BTS while creating a Bash Kernel Operating System and found myself wasting time validating inputs before each commit.
+I developed BTS while creating a Bash [OS Kernel](https://github.com/ArianOmidi/OSKernel) and found myself wasting time validating inputs before each commit.
 During the development of BTS, I soon realized the complexity of testing frameworks and how much of it happens ***behind the scenes***.

 This is just a rudimentary testing platform and any tips and/or improvements are much appreciated.